AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

 Video cards
 When running on video cards which don't support half precision floating point numbers (a known issue with 16xx cards), a green or black screen may appear instead of the generated pictures.
 This may be fixed by using the command line arguments `--precision full --no-half` at a significant increase in VRAM usage, which may require `--medvram`.

+# "CUDA error: no kernel image is available for execution on the device" after enabling xformers
+Your installed xformers is incompatible with your GPU.
+If you use Python 3.10, have a Pascal or higher card and run on Windows, add `--reinstall-xformers --xformers` to your `COMMANDLINE_ARGS` to upgrade to a working version.
+Remove `--reinstall-xformers` after upgrading.

+# NameError: name 'xformers' is not defined
+If you use Windows, this means your Python is too old.
+Use 3.10 If Linux, you'll have to build xformers yourself or just avoid it.